The 411 on the Florida Office of Compassionate Use Registry Medical Marijuana Card

 g.
 Medical cannabis physicians must create, maintain, and submit patient treatment plans to the Florida College of Pharmacy every quarter.
 This includes instructions for dosage, route of administration, planned duration, and monitoring protocol.

 - MMJ card evaluators/medical marijuana doctors need to obtain voluntary, written, and informed consent from you, the patient, or a legal guardian before enrolling you into the Compassionate Care Registry, which is managed by the U.S. Department of Health.
 While applications can either be submitted by you or your prescribing physician, you have to be registered with the Compassionate Use Registry by your ordering physician before your application can be considered.

 - Once in the Registry, you can then apply for a Medical Marijuana Use Registry Identification Card.
 As of March 2017, a Registry Identification Card is required to fill an order for low-THC cannabis, medical cannabis, or a cannabis delivery device in Florida.

 a.
 Application approval is by far the longest part of the process.
 In fact, in certain instances, it can take 2+ months for the DOH to review an application and issue a Florida MMJ card, even if all the necessary paperwork is in order.

 b.
-The Compassionate Use Registry must be updated within 7 days of any change to your application.
+The Compassionate Use Registry must be updated within seven days of any change to your application.

 c.
 Please note: Your physician or legal rep can submit your Medical Marijuana Use Registry Identification application on your behalf, but you may incur additional fees if you go this route.

-- Once you obtain your legal Compassionate Use Registry Card, you (or someone who is permitted to legally represent you) can then purchase cannabis products from a licensed medical marijuana treatment center (MMTC) anywhere in the state of Florida.
+- Once you obtain your legal Compassionate Use Registry Card, you (or someone who is permitted to represent you legally) can then purchase cannabis products from a licensed medical marijuana treatment center (MMTC) anywhere in the state of Florida.